Overview

 Eligible pools

-Internal recruitment opportunities are open to current and former University of Wisconsin-Madison employees regardless of job title and/or employment classification.
-The hiring unit may decide to limit the applicant pool to only employees within the school/college/division.
+Internal recruitment opportunities are open to current Universities of Wisconsin employees regardless of campus location, job title and/or employment classification.
+The hiring unit may decide to limit the applicant pool to only employees within the University of Wisconsin-Madison population, or their specific school/college/division.

 Justification Criteria